Tire Test Results

 Bridgestone Dueler LX (Highway All-Season, 265/70R117 115T SL)

-• What We Liked: It is alert, responsive, and alive when stressed but calm and quiet on the street.
+• What We Liked: It is alert, responsive and alive when stressed in any weather, but calm and quiet on the street.

 • What We'd Improve: A bit more life from the steering during normal driving.

-• Summary: A very nice commuter tire that has your back when you need it to.
+• Summary: A very nice commuter tire that has your back all year long.

 Continental TerrainContact H/T (Highway All-Season, 265/70R117 115T SL)